ansarilaith/laith-taha/EZIoT_SDK/README.md

 ## Functions
 The SDK only has a few common commands plus a few extras for convenience.

+### Rate Limits

 ### Posting Data

+Best Practice: Only post what is needed.
+Don't hog bandwidth posting useless information.

 ### Getting Data

+Best Practice: Only download the rows your need.
+Use rowids to limit your downloads and not re-download.

 ### Deleting Data
 ### Getting Stats
 ### Sending Commands
 ### Wifi Connections

+The SDK includes several MicroPython WiFi functions as a convenience:

 ### Getting Credentials
 ### Deleting Credentials/Account

+Important: If you delete your credentials, everything on the server will be lost.
+All data, all knowledge that you ever has an account.